DuncanRitchie/blog/README.md

 Draft posts have filenames ending with <samp>.draft.md</samp>, which allows me to exclude drafts from Git and prevent them getting published.

 Also, they have `draft: true` in their front matter.
+This automatically makes Astro exclude them from production, even if I were to allow them in Git.

 ## Commands for me